1990s: Internet

 The 90s were a vital period for the development of the Internet.
 Several inventions and applications were launched to create the web as it's known today.
 Tim Berners-Lee, an English computer scientist, released the World Wide Web to the general public on April 30, 1993.
 The same year, Mosaic, one of the first widely available web browsers, was launched as the first browser to display images in line with text and not in a separate window.
 In 1990, Archie, the world's first search engine, was released.
 In the early days of its development, Archie served as an index of File Transfer Protocol (FTP) sites, which was a method for moving files between a client and a server network.
 This early search tool was superseded by more advanced engines like Yahoo! in 1995 and Google in 1998.

 Following the launch of the early Internet and fiber optic capabilities to the public, a significant shift occurred.
 Consumers, recognizing the potential of the Internet, began to demand more network capacity.
 This surge in demand spurred developers to seek solutions to reduce the time and cost of laying new fiber, in order to meet the growing needs of the public.

 In 1992, David Huber, an optical networking engineer, joined forces with entrepreneur Kevin Kimberlin.
 Together, they laid the foundation for a new era in telecommunications with the birth of Ciena Corporation.
 The company would harness the technology physicist Gordon Gould, inventor of the laser (Light Amplification by Stimulated Emission of Radiation), had pioneered with co-founder William Culver of Optelecom, an early creator of fiber optic cable and optical amplifiers.
 Ciena's former chief executive officer Pat Nettles, and a team of engineers attempted to transmit information on waves of light with a form of a laser.
 The team began working on a dual-stage optical amplifier that enabled dense wave division multiplexing (DWDM), which allowed large amounts of data to be transmitted across the nation.
 The firm filed a patent on a dual-stage amplifier on November 13, 1995.
 A year later, in 1996, Ciena made history by deploying the world's first dense wavelength-division multiplexing (WDM) system on the Sprint fiber network.
 These developments eventually formed the backbone of every global communications network, and the foundation of the Internet.

-Prominent websites launched during the decade include IMDb (1993), eBay (1995), Amazon (1994), GeoCities (1994), Netscape (1994), Yahoo!
-(1995), AltaVista (1995), AIM (1997), ICQ (1996), Hotmail (1996), Google (1998), Napster (1999).
+Prominent websites launched during the decade include IMDb (1993), Amazon (1994), GeoCities (1994), Netscape (1994), eBay (1995), Yahoo!
+(1995), AltaVista (1995), ICQ (1996), Hotmail (1996), AIM (1997), Google (1998), Napster (1999).
 The pioneering peer-to-peer (P2P) file sharing internet service Napster, which launched in Fall 1999, was the first peer-to-peer software to become massively popular.
 While at the time it was possible to share files in other ways via the Internet (such as IRC and USENET), Napster was the first software to focus exclusively on sharing MP3 files for music.